There's no question too small. Start planning your dream holiday by talking to our Cruise Specialists.

 Today you’ll embark Holland America’s ms Noordam.
 With all the elegance of traditional cruise sailing, yet offering a few state-of-the-art surprises, this beautiful cruise ship is an ideal choice for passengers of all ages.
 On board ms Noordam you’ll discover museum-quality paintings, as well as contemporary art, including the photographs of music greats, Dizzy Gillespie and BB King.

-Take your time to get to know your beautiful home for the next 14 nights.
+Take your time to get to know your beautiful home.
 The ms Noordam offers attractive and luxurious spaces for you to relax between ports of call on your New Zealand cruise.
 And there’s a wide range of activities to keep you entertained: you can work out in the Fitness Centre, be pampered in the Greenhouse Spa or get creative in the Culinary Arts Centre.

 Tasmania’s capital has bags of sea-salty charm and a gourmet food scene.
 The buzzing waterfront precinct sits in the shadow of stunning Mount Wellington.
 You can hike or drive to the summit and enjoy spectacular views of Hobart and far out to the east and west.
 Head for Salamanca Place, Hobart’s historic, creative and cultural heart, and do some bargain-hunting in Australia’s best outdoor market.

 Many passengers enjoy the company of fellow guests in the cruising tradition of set-time dinner sittings.
 This dining format is available in the gorgeous two-tier Vista restaurant, but you can also opt for a walk-in and be seated at a time of your choosing.
 Whichever you prefer, you can be assured of exceptionally friendly and efficient service and the very finest international cuisine.

 Milford Sound - Scenic Cruising